FAIRChemistry/pyThermoML_workflow/workflow_analysis/README.md

 * thermoml_files: Created ThermoML files of simulated and experimental data.
 Created with `experimental_thermoml`, `mixturemm_thermoml` and functionalites of `pyThermoML`.
 * plots: Visualizations of integrated chemical quantities.

-The workflow itself is performed in `workflow.ipynb`.
+The workflow itself is available in `workflow.ipynb`.